Oregu/untyped/README.md

 :- (!= (_1 f)) #<core$symbol_QMARK_ clojure.core$symbol_QMARK_@7116778b> (!= (_1 n)) (!= (_0 _1)) #<core$not_fn_QMARK_ untyped.core$not_fn_QMARK_@62a49a92>)
 ```

-Currently, it hangs for too long while generating successor function.
+Currently, it overflows stack in attempt to generate Church successor function.

 Future work
 -----------